PurdueCAM2Project/HELPSweb/source/people.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This project creates a process for developing **reproducible** software used in machine learning.
+In Fall 2019, the team's focus is to create tools that faciliate code review.
+The tools analyze the histories of version control repositories and identify

 Readings